-Our major problem right now is not so much about Dr Nkomo’s actions or inactions but that of lack of socio-political creativity.
-Irrespective of our views of Dr Nkomo, he was an artist – a creator – while most of the current crop of nationalists are mere critics who have hardly contributed towards new and/or practicable ideologies.
+Our major problem right now is not so much about Dr Nkomo’s actions or inactions but that of lack of socio-political vision and creativity.
+Irrespective of our views of Dr Nkomo, he was an artist – a creator – while most of the current crop of nationalists are mere critics who have hardly contributed towards new and/ or practicable ideologies.
 Zimbabwe, an ethnic Shona dominated project, has successfully retained its repressive systems within Matabeleland some 16 years after Dr Nkomo’s death for the lack of progressive local socio-political creativity and nothing to do with the man.

-Rather, the genius of ZANU PF, ZAPU and the MDCs’ operations in Matabeleland has successfully kept the majority of our people from challenging the apparent dysfunction of Zimbabwean systems and processes in the region.
+Rather, the ‘genius’ of ZANU PF, ZAPU and the MDCs’ operations in Matabeleland has successfully kept the majority of our people from challenging the apparent dysfunction of Zimbabwean systems and processes in the region.
 On the other hand Matabeleland nationalists have to date struggled to come up with an effective counter strategy that would degrade Zimbabwean systems and loosen their grip in Matabeleland.

 Questionable and flawed as some of Dr Nkomo’s decisions were, we will not create an environment that provides true freedom, justice, equality and human dignity among Matabeles by merely emphasising those flaws.
 We need to work at creating that socio-political space that promotes human dignity, encourages equality and gives us freedom wherever we are.
 The worst enemy of the nationalist agenda of our time is the existence among our leadership of individuals who show an uncanny commitment of convenience to the cause.

-Until current political analyses by Matabeleland nationalists stops taking pleasure in noticing others’ faults as though to soften own faults, true freedom will remain elusive.
+Until current political analyses by Matabeleland nationalists stops taking pleasure in noticing others’ faults as though to soften own flaws, true freedom will remain elusive.
 Criticism of ideologies is a worthy cause that should be encouraged but that criticism should be driven by creativity and not be used as some hidden form of self-commendation.
 Selectively targeting Dr Nkomo’s flaws for criticism without corresponding creativity will not give Matabeleland any reprieve from the tight hand of Harare and we will continue to use the Zimbabwe identity against our will.